A cool trick to show people how bad your eyesight is

 Step 4: Put your glasses back on and start taking pictures.

 Although nothing may seemed to have happened once you pressed the AE/AF LOCK button, in reality you’ve temporarily locked your cameras auto-focus into a fixed position.
 And it just so happens that this fixed position is the exact same focus (or lack of focus) that your actual eye demonstrates without glasses.
 You have essentially made your camera dependent on your glasses to “see” clearly, just like you!
-You can now either take some photos of things at different distances to show others.
+You can now take some photos of things at different distances to show others.
 Try photographing things not only far away but also stuff up close too.
 Depending on your prescription you’ll notice photos of things up close are much clearer than far away targets, just like nearsighted you.
 You actually don’t even have to take photos but simply look at the viewfinder on the camera app as you move the phone around to show those around you a real-time simulation of your uncorrected vision.
 Once you are done playing around, simply exit the app to reset the the auto-focus back to its default setting.

 Figure 1: Vision on an eyechart of an uncorrected -1.25D person.
 The bottom line is termed 20/50 vision, and the correct answer is E,G,N,D,H.